 What helps Node JS achieve such results?

 On the technical side, there are two main factors that contribute to Node’s popularity:

 - Thanks to non-blocking I/O, Node applications are performant and scalable.
 Why?
 Because the application runs asynchronously and handles many tasks in one thread.
 If the app has to wait for data from another component, it puts the waiting line in a queue and handles a different task in the meantime, thus increasing efficiency and minimizing delays.

 Besides, there is also a “fun factor”.
 As we can read in 2018 Node JS User Survey Report:

 Node JS is continuing to have a positive impact on users particularly around developer productivity and satisfaction; when asked to describe Node JS, respondents use mostly positive terms like – “fast”, “easy”, “awesome”, “powerful”, “flexible” and even “fun”.

-If you are curious about other reasons why companies choose to use Node JS, check out this article: Who can benefit from Node JS?
-Top 3 reasons why companies choose Node.
+If you are curious about other reasons why companies choose to use Node JS, check out this article.
 And if you already know that Node JS is the right technology to build your web application, let’s see how to find the best Node JS developers.

 How to choose the best Node.js development company?

 The first step to choosing the best Node JS development company is proper research.
 The methodology is up to you!
 Talk to your network, use Clutch, Quora, go to some Facebook or LinkedIn groups, or simply google “best Node JS development services”.
 Easy, right?
 Now, you need to narrow your list down and contact a few companies that you choose.
 Here is how to do it.